Air Purifier Buying Guide – How To Find The Right Air Purifier in Australia

 Beware!
 Not all HEPA filters are of the same quality and it is easy to be misguided by marketing hype.

 You will come across many fancy names & technical terms used for HEPA filters which make them sound great but unfortunately; they wont deliver on quality or performance.
-Look specifically for these terms “H13 HEPA”, “Medical Grade HEPA” or “True HEPA”.
-These are high efficiency and high-quality filters that can remove 99.97% of particulates at 0.3 microns in size (0.3 micron is considered to be the most penetrating particle size for HEPA testing).
-This metric is used in US HEPA standards and is becoming a benchmark for HEPA based air purifiers around the world.
-Some manufacturers will also state the amount of surface area of their HEPA filters within the product specifications.
+For the highest effiency HEPA filters, look specifically for these terms “H13 HEPA”, "H14 HEPA" or “Medical Grade HEPA”.
+These are high efficiency and high-quality filters that can remove a minimum of 99.97% of particulates at 0.3 microns in size (0.3 micron is considered to be the most penetrating particle size for HEPA testing.
+This metric is used in US HEPA standards and is becoming a benchmark for HEPA based air purifiers around the world).
+Some manufacturers will also state the amount of surface area of their HEPA filters within their product specifications.

 Activated Carbon Filters